Your search did not match any results.

 Yes, both GoldenGate on-premises and GoldenGate Cloud Service support ADB as a target system only.

 ADB cannot be used as a source system for GoldenGate.
-Please see the GoldenGate or the GoldenGate Cloud Service documentation for configuring GoldenGate for replication to ADB.
+Please see the GoldenGate documentation for configuring GoldenGate for replication to ADB.

 ADB gathers optimizer statistics automatically if you are using the PL/SQL API DBMS_CLOUD, or if the tools and scripts you use to load data are using direct path loads.
 If you are using conventional DML operations to load data, then you will need to gather optimizer statistics yourself or let the nightly statistics gathering job gather statistics for objects that have stale statistics.